GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 would write the files into the directory `~/spanner-eval-mydb/`.
 Note that HarbourBridge will not create directories as it writes these files.

+### Directly connecting to a MySQL database

 To use the tool directly on a MySQL database called mydb, run

 ```sh
 harbourbridge -driver=mysql
 ```

-It is assumed that MySQL database supports information schema tables and _MYSQLHOST_, _MYSQLPORT_, _MYSQLUSER_, _MYSQLDATABASE_ environments variables are set.
+It is assumed that _MYSQLHOST_, _MYSQLPORT_, _MYSQLUSER_, _MYSQLDATABASE_ environment
-Password can be specified either in the _MYSQL_PWD_ environment variable or need to enter password when prompted by harbourbridge.
+variables are set.
+Password can be specified either in the _MYSQL_PWD_ environment variable or provided at the password prompt.

-Rest of the above mentioned usage of options also apply to Information schema approach.
+Note that all of the options described in the previous section on using mysqldump can also be used with "-driver=mysql".

 ## Schema Conversion